Posted by OfficeTeam on Thursday, March 9, 2017 - 23:00 | Follow me

 Each company has a unique corporate culture.
 What have you learned about your target firm's corporate culture that can clue you into the typical dress code?
 You may even consider asking the hiring manager.
 Most won't mind giving you some insight into the dress code ahead of your meeting.

-If you're still stumped about what to wear to an interview, err on the side of caution.
-It's hard to go wrong with a button-up shirt or blouse and well-tailored slacks, even if staff members wear jeans to work.
+If you're still stumped about what to wear, err on the side of caution.
+It's hard to go wrong with a button-up shirt with a collar or blouse and well-tailored slacks or trousers — even if staff members wear jeans to work.

 DO plan ahead

-Don't overlook your footwear.
-Your shoes should be clean, polished, and appropriate — closed-toe flats or low pumps for women, and dress shoes for men.
+And don't overlook your footwear.
+Your shoes should be clean, polished and appropriate — closed-toe flats or low pumps for women, and dress shoes for men.

 While you're at it, make sure your clothes fit well.
+If it’s been a long time since you wore your suit, make sure you can still button all the buttons without creating a bulge.
 You don't want to risk a wardrobe malfunction at the wrong time.

 DON’T sacrifice your comfort

-Many people make the mistake of choosing style over comfort when deciding what to wear to an interview.
+Many people make the mistake of choosing fashion over comfort when deciding what to wear to an interview.
 But when you’re physically uncomfortable, it’s difficult to project the best image and concentrate on the questions you’re being asked.
+If you are a woman, you may want to leave those very high heels at home.
 If you’re constantly mopping sweat off your brow or squirming because your waistband is snug, your interviewer will be sure to notice.

 Instead, opt for clothing that you actually like.
 Remember, when you feel comfortable, you exude confidence.